montemurroPaolo/autograder/README.md

 Authors: Peter Gruber (peter.gruber@usi.ch) and Paolo Montemurro (montep@usi.ch) started 2020-10-09.

 ## Versions:

+### V 1.5
+- Different output for different errors:
+	- COMPILING: If the code produces an error while compiling, the grade is 0, and the error is printed on gradescope.
+	- NAMING: if the grader can't find the variable to grade in the student's environment, will output a message
+	- VALUE: the numeric result error remains unchanged.
+- Created the function return_0_grade
+- 7 tests made.
+Stored in folder test submissions

 #### V 1.2
 Handling of lines that produces error on submission code. in V1.1 it was stopping the tests and giving 0 points, now it ignores the errors and proceeds with the tests.